 2) Campaign Promotions – a restaurant or airline may create a hashtag for their guests to use to tag all their photos or stories about their experiences.

 3) Branding – many big and small brands create a branded hashtag (ex. #Target or #Chipotle).

 Where can you use hashtags?

-Hashtags are used across many social platforms including:
+Hashtags are used in social media marketing and across many social platforms including:

 - And many more!

 What do hashtags have to do with Web 3.0 (the “Semantic Web”)?

 The hashtag is now firmly established as a linked data identifier in the online experience, and is the driving force behind the new web – semantic web or web 3.0.
 What does that mean?

 They help search engines understand what is trending, who likes the topic, where a topic is most popular, when topics are most popular and even why a topic or brand is most popular… in real time.
 This helps in the analysis of people’s feelings and is a huge leap toward semantic analysis in the web environment.